Marinda Airport

 The initial construction of the airport was carried out in 2007, five years after Raja Ampat became its own regency.
 In 2010 there was a runway with a length of 800 meters with a width of 18 meters which was financed by government funds.
 In 2012 the runway was extended and widened to 1,200 meters at 30 meters by government funds.
 On December 19, 2014, the airport originally managed by the Work Unit (Satker) turned into a UPBU.
-Due to the pursuit of the Raja Ampat Sail which was attended by President Susilo Bambang Yudhoyono and other state officials, the runway was extended again to 1,400 meters.
+Due to the pursuit of the Sail Raja Ampat event in 2014 which was attended by President Susilo Bambang Yudhoyono and other state officials, the runway was extended again to 1,400 meters.
 The apron was expanded to 90 meters by 75 meters using government funds.
 It also built a building for power house, generator with a capacity of 150 Kwh, buildings and fire trucks.